bitwarden/passwordless-docs/src/guide/frontend/android.md

 _passwordless.setContext(this)
 ```

-**Set Coroutine Scope**: Set the coroutine scope, passing lifecycleScope of the current fragment.
+Set the coroutine scope, passing lifecycleScope of the current fragment, only necessary if you again do not use Dagger Hilt.

 ```kotlin
 _passwordless.setCoroutineScope(lifecycleScope)